acsone/manifestoo/README.md

 * `--select addon1,addon2,...`: Comma separated list of addons to select.
 These addons will be searched in the addons path.
 * `--select-core-ce-addons [8.0|9.0|10.0|11.0|12.0|13.0|14.0]`
 * `--select-core-ee-addons [8.0|9.0|10.0|11.0|12.0|13.0|14.0]`
-* `--exclude addon1,addon2,...`: Comma separated list of addons to exclude.
+* `--select-exclude addon1,addon2,...`: Comma separated list of addons to exclude from selection.
 This option is useful in combination with --select-addons-dirs.
 * `--addons-path TEXT`: Expand addons path with this comma separated list of directories.
 * `--addons-path-from-odoo-cfg FILE`: Expand addons path by looking into the provided Odoo configuration file.   [env var: ODOO_RC]
 * `--addons-path-from-import-odoo / --no-addons-path-from-import-odoo`: Expand addons path by trying to 'import odoo' and looking at `odoo.addons.__path__`.
 This option is useful when addons have been installed with pip.  [default: True]